noonasGit/OfficeInk/README.md

 Copy (sFTP) all files from this repo in there (including subdirectories)

+## Testing

 SSH to the Raspi and test it by running #python OfficeInk.py debug

 This should run the code and you should see a printout on the screen.

 You can now modify the OfficeInk_dashboard.ini file to your preferences.

+## Options running the frame

+When you are using a PiSugar, I recommend configuring the automating wakeup once daily (I set mine to 5am)

+In the config you can set the dashboard to shutdown the RasPi to shut down after run so that you the battery will last ~ 3 weeks.

+## Configure to run at boot
+ssh into the RasPi , ensure you are using the startup username

+type crontab -e

+`insert a row to the top`

+@reboot cd /opt/OfficeInk && python3 OfficeInk.py debug > applog.log

+save and exit

+ensure that the `shutdown-after-run=TRUE` is set in the `OfficeInk_dashboard.ini` file is set so that it will shut down afer run to save battery. when `show_quote_live=FALSE` is set, it will not connect to the Internet to get a quote but will use the supplied quotes.txt file to select a random quote.

+### To-dos.

+As this is just for fun, I will go back to make some still hard coded parts configurable.

+For example, the selection on what day what kind of quote is shown is still hard-coded in but I will get to it at one point and update the project.